Manuka Honey: What’s the Science Behind Nature’s Wonderfood?

 About Dr. Jackie Evans:

-Dr. Jackie Evans, PhD is Head of Research for Comvita.
+Dr. Jackie Evans, PhD is Chief Science Officer for Comvita.
 Prior to joining Comvita in 2017, she worked in global clinical development roles in the Pharmaceutical Industry in the United Kingdom, and in national pharmaceutical funding roles with the New Zealand government.
 She has a First Class honours degree in Microbiology from the University of Reading and a PhD in Virology from University College London, where she studied HIV immunology.
 At Comvita, she applies her science and clinical research background and skills to advance the science of Comvita’s products, working with the best researchers to deliver the highest quality products backed by science.
 She is a mom to two girls and lives in the beautiful Bay of Plenty in New Zealand.